Guddu Barrage

 Guddu Barrage is used to control water flow in the River Indus for irrigation and flood control purposes.

 It has a discharge capacity of 1.2 e6ft3/s.
 It is a gate-controlled weir type barrage with a navigation lock.
 The barrage has 64 bays, each 60 ft wide.
 The maximum flood level height of Guddu Barrage is 26 ft.
 It controls irrigation supplies to 2.9 e6acre of agricultural land in the Kashmore, Jacobabad, Larkana and Sukkur districts of Sindh province and the Naseerabad district of Balochistan province.
 It feeds Ghotki Feeder, Begari Feeder, Desert and Pat Feeder canals.

+Downstream

+The Main channel of Indus River has 3 main barrages in Sindh, from north to south, Guddu Barrage near Kashmore on the border of Sindh and Punjab, Sukkur Barrage on the northern end of Nara Desert which created downstream Nara Canal system, Kotri Barrage near Hyderabad.
+The water distribution of Indus River between India-Pakistan was used to be determined by the Indus Waters Treaty until India put the treaty in abeyance.

+Upstream in Punjab, Cholistan Canal Project is one of the major project.